 - Slip and falls: Slippery surfaces, exposed wires, debris and other hazards can lead to a worker slipping, tripping or falling.
 This is especially deadly when a worker falls from a great height.

 - Trench or ground collapses: Trenches and other construction-related excavations can cause the ground and surrounding areas to become unstable and collapse.

-To schedule your free consultation with an experienced construction accident attorney, contact us today.
+I am ready to help you seek just compensation and stand up for your rights.
+To schedule your free consultation with an experienced construction accident attorney, contact me online today.
+You can also call us at 951-382-5176.